-- you can either repay the settlement figure in full or continue making your monthly repayments
+- You can either repay the settlement figure in full, or continue making your monthly payments

-That’s it – once you’ve made that final payment, the lender will cancel any recurring payments and mark the debt as satisfied on your credit report.
-Any record of the loan will drop off your report automatically six years after the date you settled the loan.
+Once you’ve made that final payment, the lender will cancel any recurring payments and mark the debt as satisfied on your credit report.
+The record of the loan will drop off your report automatically six years after the date you settled the loan.

-If you want to make a partial overpayment
+If you want to make an extra payment

-- contact your lender - let them know that you intend to make an overpayment.
+- Contact your lender - let them know that you want to make an overpayment

-- ask if there are any early repayment charges
+- Find out if there are any early repayment charges

-- ask how much you’ll have left to pay after the overpayment – also check the remaining loan term, and see if your monthly repayment amount will change
+- Check how much you’ll have left to pay after the overpayment, and how it affects the remaining loan term and your monthly payments – they may change

 How to avoid early repayment charges on loans